Hybrid Oxide Molecular Beam Epitaxy System & X-ray Photoelectron Spectroscopy

 Our oxide molecular beam epitaxy is a state-of-the-art hybrid molecular beam epitaxy system with 7 effusion cell sources for metal evaporation, 2 gas injector lines for delivery of metal-organic precursors for difficult to evaporate materials such as titanium, and an RF plasma.
-The system is equipped with a reflection high energy electron diffraction (RHEED) gun for in situ monitoring during the growth process, a quartz crystal rate monitor for calibration, and an ultra-high vacuum load-lock transfer chamber for sample transfer to a soon-to-be-added x-ray photoelectron spectroscopy system.
+The system is equipped with a reflection high energy electron diffraction (RHEED) gun for in situ monitoring during the growth process, a quartz crystal rate monitor for calibration, and an ultra-high vacuum load-lock transfer chamber for sample transfer to an appended X-ray photoelectron spectroscopy system.

-Our PHI 5400 monochromatic XPS will be attached to our MBE in May 2018 during installation and complete our laboratory construction.
-We will be the only university in the United States with a combination of hybrid oxide molecular beam epitaxy and in situ x-ray photoelectron spectroscopy.
+Our PHI 5400 monochromatic XPS has been attached to our MBE since May 2018 during installation and complete our laboratory construction.
+We are the only university in the United States with a combination of hybrid oxide molecular beam epitaxy and in situ x-ray photoelectron spectroscopy.

 The system is equipped with an Al/Mg dual anode source and an Al Ka monochromatic x-ray source.
 A sputter ion gun is available for Ar surface sputtering and He ion scattering for ion scattering spectroscopy of surface termination.

 A new Rigaku SmartLab X-ray diffraction system was installed in the Chemistry building in Feb 2021 through a recently-awarded National Science Foundation Major Research Instrumentation grant.
 This system will allow us to perform high-resolution measurements of epitaxial films via X-ray reflectometry, out-of-plane scans, and reciprocal space maps (RSM).
 It is equipped with a 2D area detector for rapid acquisition of RSM data and powder scans.